-From this week onward we will start with a new article series that will list 10 of the best designed websites that we encounter every week.
+From this week onward, we will start with a new article series that will list 10 of the best designed websites that we encounter every week.
 In this, we will specify the characteristics that make the web design attractive, effective, or even extraordinary.
-We hope that besides simply giving a demonstration of the endless possibilities that crafty web design offers, these lists will also inspire and entertain you in order to boost your creativity.
+We hope that besides simply giving a demonstration of the endless possibilities that crafty web design offers, these lists will also inspire and entertain you and hence boost your creativity.

 Kitchens of Uber Eats

-Our first website featured is Kitchens of Uber Eats designed by the acclaimed Australian artist Matthew Abbott.
-This website attractively displays exclusive behind-the-scenes photography of restaurants that deliver via Uber Eats.
+Our first website featured is Kitchens of Uber Eats, designed by the acclaimed Australian artist Matthew Abbott.
+This website attractively displays behind-the-scenes photography of restaurants that deliver via Uber Eats.

 Right from the get-go, the typography and layout used in this website express the craftiness of an artist’s work.
-When you start scrolling down the webpage, the floating pictures give a sensation that feels strikingly similar to watching fish swim by in an aquarium.
+When you start scrolling down the webpage, the floating pictures give a sensation that reminds of watching fish swim by in an aquarium.
 Then, if you click to enter one of the mini-blogs on a restaurant, Abbot’s photography transfers the playful chaos of the kitchen right onto your screen.
 Immediately you get the feeling that these people are not just “doing their jobs,” but that their love for preparing food and satisfying their customers is their true motivation.

 Ministry of Public Health, Welfare and Sport

 When scrolling through this website, visitors are interactively guided through the various signatures collected thus far.
 The visualization of the signatures effectively express the personalized element of these drawings and generate a sublime feeling for this cause.
-This design truly gives the feeling that every single one of these people put their mark on this cause in order to produce a real social impact.
+This design truly gives the feeling that every single one of these people put their mark on this cause and wants to produce a lasting social impact.

 The third website in our list is developed by the photo booth rental company Fotonaut.
 Upon entering their website, we felt that it perfectly complements their slogan “the most entertaining photobooth in outer space.”

-Just like in outer space, this website always has some moving elements on their pages.
-Where some pages are characterized by balloons hovering around, others will always have one or two stars floating very subtly in the background.
-The contrast and typography effectively brings out the different elements and feels very both playful and relaxing to your eyes – just like you we want our photos to be.
+Just like in outer space, this website always has some elements on their pages floating around.
+Where some pages are characterized by hovering balloons, others will always have one or two stars floating very subtly in the background.
+The contrast and typography effectively brings out the different elements and feels both playful and relaxing to your eyes – just like you want your photos to be.

 Number 4 on our list is the Swedish blog page “The Generation.”
 Even though this website does not feature an English translation, the Swedish language does not undermine its striking design.